Skip to main content

 What I Like

-• The extended battery life is very welcome and will allow you to feel less stressed while also increasing the number of photographs you can take during your flights.
+• The extended battery life compared to cheaper drones is very welcome and will allow you to feel less stressed while also increasing the number of photographs you can take during your flights.

 • Having an additional focal length increases the number of perspectives you get when photographing.